Hamdard University: Faculty of Humanities and Social Sciences

 The Faculty of Humanities and Social Sciences was inaugurated in 1992.
 It offers its degrees through Hamdard Institute of Education and Social Sciences (HIESS), which was established as the first constituent institution of Hamdard University's Main Campus.
-The institution's mission, as described on the official site, is "the production of the unconventional, capable, dynamic, creative, democratic, and innovative teacher".
 HIESS offers the degree of Bachelor of Education (BEd).

-The teaching faculty of Hamdard Institute of Education and Social Sciences (HIESS) consists of one associate professor (the acting director), two assistant professors, two lecturers, and a research associate.

 Faculty of Eastern Medicine

 The Faculty of Eastern Medicine provides education in the field of herbal medicine, which continues to be practised in many of the Islamic countries today.
-The countries where it has, to some extent, enjoyed an official status are India, Pakistan, Bangladesh, Sri Lanka, and South Africa.
-In Pakistan, in the mid-sixties, the government under the then-president ordered the official registration of "Hakims".

-The Faculty of Eastern Medicine was established "[to] produce graduates with knowledge of Eastern Medicine with the latest technology for diagnosis and modern methods for the management of diseases and health care".
+The Faculty of Eastern Medicine was established "to produce graduates with knowledge of Eastern Medicine with the latest technology for diagnosis and modern methods for the management of diseases and health care".
 Hamdard Research Institute of Unani Medicine (H.R.I.U.M.) was included in the Faculty of Eastern Medicine as approved by the Academic Council held on 24 April 2008.
 Currently, the faculty offers the following degrees: